markaren/three.kt/README.md

 Kotlin/JVM port of the popular [three.js](http://threejs.org) 3D library ([r106](https://github.com/mrdoob/three.js/tree/r106)).

-Be warned, while the basics works, such as
+Be warned, while the basics works, such as:
-* Simple (buffer) geometries, Points and CatmullRomCurve
+* Primitives, Points and TubeGeometry (Only BufferGeometries are supported)
 * Most materials
 * OrbitControls
 * Ambient, Directional, Point and Spot lights
 * 2D textures
+* Plain RenderTarget and Reflector

 a lot of features are still missing and the API can change rapidly.

+Right now, this is mostly interessting for developers that want to contribute.

 #### API (subject to changes)